General

 • Hardware Costs: This includes expenses for servers, networking equipment, and user devices, typically accounting for about 15% of the IT budget for companies with 20-200 employees.
 With anticipated price increases from vendors, grasping average hardware costs is essential for informed decision-making.

-• Software Licensing: Allocating funds for necessary software applications and subscriptions is vital for maintaining operational capabilities and compliance with industry standards.
+• Software Licensing: Allocating funds for necessary software applications and subscriptions is vital for maintaining operational capabilities and productivity.
 Are you prepared to meet these requirements?

-• Personnel Expenses: Don’t overlook salaries for IT staff and external consultants.
-An IT budget example shows that effective staffing is essential for managing IT projects successfully.
+• Staffing Costs: Don’t overlook salaries for IT staff and external consultants.
+An analysis shows that effective staffing is essential for managing IT projects successfully.
 As headcount growth expectations decline, optimizing existing resources becomes increasingly important.

 • Training and Support: Budgeting for user training and ongoing support services ensures that staff can effectively utilize new technologies.
-Nearly 60% of organizations identify training as a major challenge - how will you address this?
+Nearly 60% of organizations identify training as a key factor - how will you address this?

-• Risk Management: Setting aside funds for cybersecurity measures and compliance-related expenses is non-negotiable.
-With rising cyber threats, investing in security layers like Multi-Factor Authentication (MFA) and Managed Detection & Response (MDR) is essential for protecting sensitive data and meeting insurance requirements.
+• Security Measures: Setting aside funds for security and compliance-related expenses is non-negotiable.
+With rising threats, implementing measures like Multi-Factor Authentication (MFA) is essential for protecting sensitive data and meeting insurance requirements.

 • Monitoring and Evaluation: Allocate resources for assessing project outcomes and making necessary adjustments.
 Regular assessments of the IT financial plan, ideally on a quarterly basis, can help organizations remain agile and responsive to evolving needs.

-By incorporating these components, C-suite leaders can create a robust financial plan that serves as an IT budget example, addressing immediate operational needs and aligning with long-term strategic objectives.
+By incorporating these components, C-suite leaders can create a robust financial plan that serves as a foundation, addressing immediate operational needs and aligning with long-term strategic objectives.
 This approach ultimately enhances organizational resilience and efficiency.

 Each slice of the pie shows how much of the total budget is allocated to that component.
 The larger the slice, the more significant that component is in the overall budget.